The Llangollen Walk

 click here »

-Taking in the modern engineering brilliance of the Falkirk wheel, the Avon and Almond aqueducts and the Falkirk tunnel plus the historic town of Linlithgow before ending in the centre of Edinburgh
+Taking in the modern engineering brilliance of the Falkirk wheel, the Avon and Almond aqueducts and the Falkirk tunnel plus the historic town of Linlithgow before taking you into the centre of Edinburgh

 click here »